bootdotdev/blog/content/computer-science/computer-science-books.md

 ---
-title: "The Top 11 Computer Science Books for Self Study"
+title: "The Top 11 Computer Science Books for Self Study [2023]"
 author: Natalie Schooner
 date: "2022-08-24"
 categories:
   - "computer-science"
 images:
   - /img/800/csbooks.jpeg.webp
+lastmod: "2023-01-24"
 ---

-In today’s modern, fast-paced world, we look to StackOverflow and Reddit to answer all our computer science questions.
+In today’s modern, fast-paced world, we look to StackOverflow, Reddit, and [hands-on courses](https://blog.boot.dev/about/#you-cant-learn-to-code-if-you-arent-writing-a-lot-of-code) to learn about computer science.
 But there are some real benefits to using books as an additional resource.

 When studying computer science, books are: